About

 1. Composition.
 The Certification Commission appoints all its members according to the guidelines outlined in the Certification Commission Operating Rules.

 2. Authority.
-The Certification Commission shall be responsible for the independent oversight, development and operation of the association’s certification programs.
+The Certification Commission shall be responsible for the independent oversight, development and operation of the Association’s certification programs.
 All policy decisions relating to credentialing governance matters for certification credentials shall be the sole decision of the Certification Commission who shall have the independent oversight of certifications and are not subject to approval by any other body.
 Responsible for oversight of the global job task analysis process, certification exam development, defining the job role of facility management and determining the standards against which facility management professionals will be measured.

 Section 11.